CEC's Strategic Plan

 - Strengthen relationships with general education.
 Find ways to build better connections with the general education community, build trust and put students first.

-- Research to practice.
+- Bridge the research to practice gap.
 Promote greater connection between what is needed by teachers and schools and the research community so that research is being done on practical areas and, as such, may have a better chance of being implemented.

 - Enhance diversity.
 Continue to seek greater balance and diversity in leadership that is representative of the stakeholder audiences.